titodamiani/Python_notes/notes.md

 ### Create VEs with Anaconda
 Guide: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html<br>
-Differently form the venv module, Anaconda installs all the VEs into the 'envs' directory in the conda directory by default.
+By default, Anaconda installs all the VEs into the 'envs' directory in the conda directory.
+Therefore, it won't create a new folder as in the case of the venv module.
 To see a list of all of the VEs created with Anaconda, run `conda env list`.
-If you decide to keep the defalt settings, you can directly create the new project directory (e.g. my_project):
+To create a new project directory (e.g. my_project) and a new dedicated VE (my_project_env):
 ```
+mkdir my_project
-conda create -n my_project python=3.10.0
+conda create -n my_project_env python=3.10.0
 ```
 To activate the VE, run `conda activate my_project` (you can do it from any directory).
 To deactivate the VE, run `conda deactivate`.

-To remove the VE:
+To remove the VE and all the assciated packages:
 ```
-conda remove --name my_project --all #where 'all' refers to 'all installed packages'
+conda remove --name my_project --all
 ```